-Companies need working capital to achieve high-volume production runs that could unlock economies of scale and lower product costs.
-In the case of Agsol, the company estimates that it needs to reach production volumes of at least 2,000 units before it achieves economies of scale.
-Customers need asset financing to affordable purchasing the product.
-Agsol expects that financing 50% of the system cost would help secure new orders while minimising the risk of customers defaulting.
+For companies, working capital is needed in order to achieve high volume production runs that would unlock economies of scale and bring down product costs.
+In the case of Agsol, the company estimates that it needs to reach production volumes of at least 2000 units before it achieves economies of scale.
+For customers, asset financing is needed to make the purchase affordable and Agsol expects that financing 50% of the system cost would help secure new orders while minimizing the risk of customers defaulting.

-Case Study: Agsol MicroMill
+Case study: Agsol MicroMill

 Agsol is an early-stage start-up based in Kenya that develops high-efficiency mills for use with solar power.
-In 2022, Agsol launched the "MicroMill," a compact mill that can produce ediblequality flour at a rate of 60 kg/hr while consuming only 800W of power.
-The mill runs on a BLDC motor and can be purchased with a stand-alone solar system or an AC-DC converter to use on mini-grids.
+In 2022, Agsol launched the "MicroMill", a compact mill that can produce edible-quality flour at a rate of 60 kg/hr while consuming only 800W of power.
+The mill runs on a BLDC motor and can be purchased with a standalone solar system or with an AC-DC converter to use on mini-grids.
 The business model for a MicroMill operator can be constructed from Agsol's technical data and local market assumptions.
-Under the assumptions given below, the MicroMill can reach a simple breakeven point in one year.
+Under the assumptions given below, the Micro-Mill can reach a simple break-even in one year.